XenHat/Kemono-Body-Script/README.md

 ### Are you rich?
 Why are you not selling this?
 SHUT UP AND TAKE MY MONEY?!?!

 Ahaha, no, I'm rather poor, actually.
-I do plan to profit from this product, mostly in the form of precompiled scripts, support, personalized modifications, and a closed-source version with an in-world updater and applier support (if I can get that one).
+I do plan to profit from this product, mostly in the form of precompiled scripts, support, personalized modifications, and a closed-source version with an in-world updater and (in-house) applier support.

 If you are interested in participating in the development and improvement of this product, [hit me up in world](https://is.gd/xenhatslim) ([Alternate link](https://my.secondlife.com/xenhat.liamano)).